CUNY Academic Student Support Program Specialist - CUNY Start in Bronx, New York

 Knowledge of learning strategies, accommodations, and accessibility services

-Strong presentation, verbal, and interpersonal communication skills to successfully work with and present to diverse learners and audiences
+Strong presentation, interpersonal, and verbal communication skills to successfully work with and present to diverse learners and audience

 Experience working with linguistically, culturally, and academically diverse students

 Strong work ethic, character and personal integrity, and ability to work with the utmost professionalism, discretion and confidentiality

 Detail oriented with strong organizational, writing, proofreading, and editing skills with solid analytical, evaluative, and research skills

 Ability to work well in a time-sensitive, dynamic, student centered and responsive office